KonanM/CppProperties/README.md

 ```
 ### Other
 Alternatively copy the include/cppproperties folder to the include folder of your project an you should be good to go.
+If you want to copy the include/cppproperties to a central location, don't forget to add include path to that location to your project.
 There is no need to link anything, since the library is header only.

 ## Examples